 Strapi is an open-source headless CMS that allows you to effectively manage your application content by separating the backend and front end utilizing Jamstack technology. it provide flexible and dynamic method of exchange content across your applications.

 Strapi webhooks enable you to exchange content with third-party applications when a specific event occurs.
 For example, webhooks are triggered when you create, update, or delete content.
+The latest version we strongly advise you to use is Strapi v5, and you can learn all about migrating to it here.

 Webhooks are automated messages that are sent each time an event happens.
 They have one unique mission: transmitting a message or data to a unique address or URL.
 Think of your email inbox.
 In ancient times, you had to connect to your inbox to check if you had new emails.
 Nowadays, your new emails come directly to you through push notifications.
 Checking your emails is much easier.
 You receive an automated message as soon as you receive a new email.
 Well, webhooks are the same, but between apps.